KhartesViewer/khartes/README.md

 1. In the Data Slices, the active region is drawn with a thicker line.

-2. In the Fragment View, you will see data extracted from along the fragment in the active region.
+2. In the Fragment View, you will see the volume data corresponding to the active region of the fragment.

 The result should look something like this: